-- the financial statements give a true and fair view of the state of the Group's and the parent company's affairs as at 31 December 2012 and of the Group's loss for the year then ended; - the Group financial statements have been properly prepared in accordance with IFRSs as adopted by the European Union; - the parent company financial statements have been properly prepared in accordance with IFRSs as adopted by the European Union and as applied in accordance with the provisions of the Companies Act 2006; and - the financial statements have been prepared in accordance with the requirements of the Companies Act 2006.
+- the financial statements give a true and fair view of the state of the Group's and the Company's affairs as at 31 December 2013 and of the Group's loss for the year then ended; - the Group financial statements have been properly prepared in accordance with IFRSs as adopted by the European Union; - the Company financial statements have been properly prepared in accordance with IFRSs as adopted by the European Union and as applied in accordance with the provisions of the Companies Act 2006; and - the financial statements have been prepared in accordance with the requirements of the Companies Act 2006.

-Opinion on other matter prescribed by the Companies Act 2006 In our opinion the information given in the Directors' Report for the financial year for which the financial statements are prepared is consistent with the financial statements.
+Opinion on other matter prescribed by the Companies Act 2006

+In our opinion the information given in the Strategic Report and the Directors' Report for the financial year for which the financial statements are prepared is consistent with the financial statements.

-Matters on which we are required to report by exception We have nothing to report in respect of the following matters where the Companies Act 2006 requires us to report to you if, in our opinion:
+Matters on which we are required to report by exception

+We have nothing to report in respect of the following matters where the Companies Act 2006 requires us to report to you if, in our opinion:

-- adequate accounting records have not been kept by the parent company, or returns adequate for our audit have not been received from branches not visited by us; or - the parent company financial statements are not in agreement with the accounting records and returns; or - certain disclosures of directors' remuneration specified by law are not made; or - we have not received all the information and explanations we require for our audit.
+- adequate accounting records have not been kept by the Company, or returns adequate for our audit have not been received from branches not visited by us; or - the Company financial statements are not in agreement with the accounting records and returns; or - certain disclosures of directors' remuneration specified by law are not made; or - we have not received all the information and explanations we require for our audit.

+Sancho Simmonds

-Sancho Simmonds Senior Statutory Auditor, for and on behalf of Nexia Smith & Williamson 25 Moorgate London EC2R 6AY
+Senior Statutory Auditor, for and on behalf of

+Nexia Smith & Williamson

 Statutory Auditor

-Chartered Accountants 8 April 2013
+Chartered Accountants